BeanTheAlien/GhostScript/README.md

 - Continued development to add function support.
 (30/11/2025)
 - Added function support.
 (30/11/2025)
 - MAJOR: updated variable logic to properly print `undefined`, should a variable not exist, instead of printing the name.
 (01/12/2025)
+- Implemented array access.
+You can retrieve multiple elements by seperating indexes to be retrieved by a comma.

 # Roadmap
 ~~- More comprehensive lexer/compiler. (v0.0.6)~~